 The followers were making some kind of parting and I was ready to leave, I crawled my way to the entrance, it was so close but I let the book fell on the floor and everybody turned their head to me and all I could think was, run!

 I rushed my way upstairs while trying to check if they were behind me, those stairs were interminable, some of the followers were so close to me and were trying to snatch the book off my hands but I managed to get passed the basement door with the book.
-I felt again I was like floating in the air, just as I left my house, there was something in that place that changes things, once I crossed the main door, I can say for sure I was astral projecting again.
+I felt again I was like floating in the air, just as I left my house, there was something in that place that changes things, once I crossed the main door, I can say for sure I was astral projecting the entire time.

 After making my way back home, I went straight to my room and with the book in my hands I demanded to be back in my body as I laid on top of it, right on time before sunrise.
 That was so close!
 I could have lost my soul in there, on top of that, trapped outside of my own body.